Rust-Modding-Community/rmc-docs/docs/general/getting-started.md

 ## Getting Started with Rust Modding

 Looking to create your first Rust plugin?
 Already making plugins but want to refine your skills and improve performance?
-You’re in the right place!
+You're in the right place!

 Rust modding is primarily done using one of two frameworks: **Carbon** or **Oxide**.
 These frameworks provide the tools and API access needed to extend and modify the game.